 Will always find their kind.

 — The Sorting Hat

-This Hogwarts House was founded by Rowena Ravenclaw and exemplifies intelligence.
+This Hogwarts House was founded by Rowena Ravenclaw and exemplifies intelligence and creativity.
 Its color is blue and bronze, its animal is the eagle, its ghost is the Grey Lady, its Head of House is Filius Flitwick, and it is associated with the element of air.
 Ravenclaws prize perception and unorthodox thinking, but they also have a reputation for being ivory-tower intellectuals who do not dare to do enough.